Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 Void: 200
 Also, These Cats Have More Than 2 Starting
 Abilitys On Them, To Go Past Extreme
-Rarity, However, You MUST Have Max Level In
+Rarity, However, The Cat Must Have
-Your Type.
+Max Level In Their Type.

 Power Trees:
 ======================